Kuze-Dev/Dishcord/README.md

 ## Generate domain pattern using this command

-php artisan make:domain-model Ingridients --domain=Ingridients
+php artisan make:domain-model Ingredients --domain=Ingredients

-it creade a Igridients model insidel Domain/Ingridients/Models/Ingridients.php
+it creade a Igridients model insidel Domain/Ingredients/Models/Ingredients.php

 if you want to create migration along with the command just put --migration